Intended parents

 Location can matter for travel and local coordination, but a nearby surrogate is not automatically the best fit.
 State law, clinic logistics, insurance review, pregnancy history, screening readiness, and communication fit usually matter more than distance alone.

-What happens after I request profile access?
+What happens after I ask to review profiles?

 The team reviews your planning details, routes budget and state-law questions, and identifies what must be clarified before a coordinator call or profile discussion.
 Timing varies by case, screening status, and match availability.